Back to Blog

 QBI Deduction Applies to Both

-Both sole proprietors and LLC owners can claim the Qualified Business Income (QBI) deduction — a 20% deduction on qualified business income.
-This applies regardless of entity structure, though income limitations and restrictions can reduce or eliminate it for higher earners.
+Both sole proprietors and LLC owners can claim the Qualified Business Income (QBI) deduction — a 20% deduction on qualified business income, made permanent by the One Big Beautiful Bill Act.
+It applies regardless of entity structure, though limitations phase in above $201,750 of taxable income for single filers in 2026.

 Formation Costs and Ongoing Fees